YaTingChang0620/site/_posts/2018-02-07-ecommerce-analysis.md

 layout: post
 title:  "Customer Segmentation and Repurchase Prediction"
 date:   2018-02-07
-excerpt: "A case study of online retailer in UK"
+excerpt: "A case study of online retailer in UK-based"
 image: "/images/ecom/cover.png"
 ---

 This dataset contains actual transactions from 2010 and 2011 for a UK-based online retailer.
+The company mainly sells unique all-occasion gifts.
+Many customers of the company are wholesalers.
 There are a few challenges in this dataset:
 <ol>
 <li>Too few features, eight features only:<br>
 &emsp;&emsp;InvoiceNo, Stockcode, Description, Quantity, InvoiceDate, UnitPrice, CustomerID, Country</li>